ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 # Browser Integration

-Murmur can be easily integrated into web applications with [murmur.js](https://github.com/ideal-lab5/murmur.js), a javascript wrapper that allows you to communicate with the `murmur-api`.
+Murmur can be easily integrated into web applications with [murmur.js](https://github.com/ideal-lab5/murmur.js), a javascript wrapper that simplifies communication with the `murmur-api`.
 Take a look at the [sequence diagram](#sequence-diagram) to see the end-to-end user flow.

 ## Setup
 To get started, create a new javascript-based project (e.g. `npx init`).
 Then install the following dependencies